agentrickard/domain/README.txt

 In the event that you wish to segregate which content certain editors can control, you should not use the normal 'edit any TYPE nodes' and 'delete any TYPE nodes' permissions provided by Drupal's core Node module.
-These permissons grant the ability for a user to edit and delete all nodes of a given type.
+These permissions grant the ability for a user to edit and delete all nodes of a given type.

 In the Domain Access model, these permissions are not used in favor of the